northeastern-datalab/gen-t/code/README.md

 ## Reproducibility:
 1. To get the set of candidate tables with high set similarity and the set of originating tables found in Gen-T, run discovery/runFindPath.py.
 This saves both sets of tables in a folder called "results_candidate_tables".
-2. To run table integration for Gen-T, run integration/runIntegration.py and ensure that the benchmark name ends in "mtTables".
+2. To run table integration for Gen-T, run integration/runIntegration.py and set --genT to 1.
-3. To run ALITE, also run integration/runIntegration.py and keep the benchmark name as is.
-Ensure that the flag "performProjSel" is set to 0.
+3. To run ALITE, also run integration/runIntegration.py.
+Ensure that --doPS is set to 0.
-4. To run ALITE-PS, also run integration/runIntegration.py and keep the benchmark name as is.
-Ensure that the flag "performProjSel" is set to 1.
+4. To run ALITE-PS, also run integration/runIntegration.py.
+Ensure that --doPS is set to 1.